john2x/notes/magic.markdown

 Planeswalkers are a new card type which take some getting used to.

 Power creep is a noticeable change which also take some getting used to.

+The stack is where spells or abilities go before their effects take effect.
+Visualizing the physical cards as they are cast or activated being placed on top of each other can help in understanding it.

 * * * *